drkumarnandan/pLM4CPPs/README.md

 The `predictions.csv` file will contain the following columns:
 - `Prediction`: `1` for Cell Penetrating Peptides and `0` for Non-Cell Penetrating Peptides.

+If the model is missing, users can train it using the provided code and then use it for predictions.

 8. License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.